 Companies wishing to use a globally unique barcode on their products must first register with GS1 to obtain a GS1 company prefix for their organisation.
 Using this prefix and guidance provided by GS1, companies can generate new globally unique barcodes for their products.

 What is the difference between GS1 and UPC?

 A UPC (Universal Product Code) barcode is a type of GS1 barcode; however, it only contains enough information to identify a specific type of product (typically a retail Item) and does not contain any additional information such as an expiry date or lot number.

 Do I need a GS1 barcode?

 If you are creating a product and plan to sell it online or pass it to another organisation to resell, then yes, a GS1 barcode is essential.
 If you are simply purchasing retail products to resell, there is a good chance they already contain a GS1 barcode.

-GS1 approval is typically provided to software systems that have undergone rigorous testing by GS1 to confirm they can correctly capture and extract GS1 data from a barcode.
+The Orca Scan system has undergone a thorough testing process by GS1 UK’s standards experts and has successfully demonstrated the ability to correctly capture and extract GS1 data from a barcode in order to become GS1 UK-Approved.
 This is a crucial requirement in healthcare when you consider data stored in pharmaceutical and medical device barcodes often contain expiration dates.